netconomy/statsd-udp-splitter/README.md

-#UDP Stats Splitter
+#statsd-udp-splitter
-A proxy server written in Go for broadcasting statsd-UDP-packets to a Graphite and Elasticsearch instance.
+A proxy server written in Go for broadcasting UDP-packets using the statsd protocol to a Graphite and Elasticsearch instance.

 #BUILD IT
 make deps